People stand up paddleboarding at Elephant Rocks, Denmark, WA

 Advertising

 If you grew up reading fairytales, you know the allure of an enchanted forest.
-Whether it was the huge trees that can talk or fairies frolicking in mossy hollows – it was always in a dark, green forest, somewhere German-ish and distinctly European.
-In Tasmania's Tarkine, we see all of this European magic become an Australian reality.
+Whether it was the huge trees that could talk or fairies frolicking in mossy hollows – it was always in a dark, green forest, somewhere distinctly European.
+In Tasmania's takayna / Tarkine, the misty, ancient woodlands of the Scottish Highlands seamlessly bleed into an Australian reality.
 This huge swathe of untouched, emerald-toned wilderness is home to ancient trees, countless waterfalls and incredibly significant ancient Indigenous sites.
 You'll be left feeling enchanted by the Tarkine, in more ways than one.

 Best time to visit: From May to March, when the forest comes alive with earthy colours.